 Tatanka Means is an award-winning actor and stand-up comedian from Chinle, Arizona.
 Means represents the Oglala Lakotah, Navajo and Omaha Nations.
 He is and one of the YOUNGEST Native American COMEDIANS performing today.
-He has been sharing his comedy and motivational messages all over Indian Country.
-He represents the Oglala Lakota, Omaha and Navajo Nations from Chinle Arizona.
+He has been sharing his hilarious stand-up comedy and motivational messages all over Indian Country.

 Tatanka has been performing stand-up comedy internationally throughout the U.S. and Canada.
 You can also catch him touring with the HILARIOUS Native American Comedy group, 49 Laughs Comedy.
 He currently continues to tour INDIAN COUNTRY spreading LAUGHTER and messages of MOTIVATION to all ages entertaining audiences everywhere from CASINOS and schools, conferences and COLLEGES to prisons and rehab centers.

 Means was recognized and awarded for his comedy by being voted Best Comedian by Albuquerque The Magazine.

 Tatanka’s AMBITION and PERSEVERANCE has taken him from his home on the reservation to traveling across the country.
 He has become a much-needed role model for all American Indian First Nations youth.
 He is PROUD to be a alcohol & DRUG-FREE SOBER PERFORMER.